Intel

 Jack Mandaville

-Jack Mandaville is a contributing editor at Coffee or Die Magazine.
-He liked being a Marine, but loves being a civilian that does commentary on military culture because there’s no real sacrifice involved.
+Jack Mandaville is a contributor at Coffee or Die.
+He liked being a Marine but loves being a civilian that does commentary on military culture because there’s no real sacrifice involved.
 He’s a satirical writer, entertainer, and amateur provocateur.
-His only real love outside of his work opportunities is falling asleep to Netflix.
+His only real love outside his work opportunities is falling asleep to Netflix.

 More from Coffee or Die Magazine